Forcing axioms and coronas of $C^*$-algebras: Introduction

 \section{Introduction}

-Let $H$ be a separable Hilbert space, $\mathcal B(H)$ the $\Cstar$-algebra of bounded, linear operators on $H$, and $\mathcal K(H)$ its ideal of compact operators.
-The quotient, $\SQ(H)$, is called the \emph{Calkin algebra}.
-The Weyl-von Neumann theorem, one of the most celebrated results of operator theory, classifies the self-adjoint elements of $\SQ(H)$ up to unitary equivalence via their spectra.
-This classification depends heavily on the fact that a self-adjoint element $\SQ(H)$ necessarily lifts to a self-adjoint operator on $H$.
-Consequently, an extension of the Weyl-von Neumann theorem to normal elements of $\SQ(H)$ (which do not necessarily lift to normal operators) had to wait for Brown, Douglas and Fillmore in the 1970's.
-Their pioneering work \cite{BDF.ext} illuminated deep connections with algebrac topology, $K$-homology, index theory, and extensions of $\Cstar$-algebras, and brought to light new questions about $\SQ(H)$, most prominent among them: does $\SQ(H)$ have an automorphism which sends the unilateral shift $S$ to its adjoint?
+The Weyl-von Neumann theorem, one of the fundamental results of operator theory, classifies the self-adjoint elements of the Calkin algebra\footnote{$H$ denotes a separable complex Hilbert space.
+We write $\mathcal B(H)$ for the $\Cstar$-algebra of bounded linear operators on $H$, and $\mathcal K(H)$ for its ideal of compact operators.
+The quotient, $\SQ(H)=\mathcal B(H)/\mathcal K(H)$, is called the Calkin algebra.} $\SQ(H)$ up to unitary equivalence via their spectra.
+This classification depends heavily on the fact that a self-adjoint element of $\SQ(H)$ necessarily lifts to a self-adjoint operator in $\mathcal B(H)$.
+Berg (\cite{Berg}) and Sikonia (\cite{Sikonia}) independently generalized such classification to those operators in $\SQ(H)$ which are images, via the canonical quotient map, of normal operators of $\mathcal B(H)$.
+Since normal elements of $\SQ(H)$ do not necessarily lift to normal operators in $\mathcal B(H)$, an extension of the Weyl-von Neumann theorem to normal elements of $\SQ(H)$ had to wait for the pioneering work of Brown, Douglas and Fillmore, who in \cite{BDF.ext} illuminated deep connections between algebraic topology, index theory, and extensions of $\Cstar$-algebras, and brought to light new questions about $\SQ(H)$.
+Among them, the following: does $\SQ(H)$ have an automorphism which sends the unilateral shift $S$ to its adjoint?
 Or, even weaker, does $\SQ(H)$ have an outer automorphism?
 (Since inner automorphisms of $\SQ(H)$ preserve the Fredholm index, they cannot send the unilateral shift to its adjoint.)

-These problems remained open for decades, until, in the 2000's, Phillips and Weaver (\cite{Phillips-Weaver}) showed that the Continuum Hypothesis (CH) implies the existence of outer automorphisms of $\SQ(H)$, and Farah (\cite{Farah.C}) showed that the Open Coloring Axion (OCA) implies that every automorphism of $\SQ(H)$ is inner.
-Together these results show that the existence of outer automorphisms of $\SQ(H)$ is independent of ZFC.
-Whether there can be an automorphism sending the shift to its adjoint in some model of ZFC remains open, though Farah's result implies that there are models of ZFC where no such automorphism exists.
+These problems remained open for decades, until Phillips and Weaver (\cite{Phillips-Weaver}) showed that the Continuum Hypothesis ($\CH$) implies the existence of outer automorphisms of $\SQ(H)$, and Farah (\cite{Farah.C}) showed that the Open Colouring Axiom ($\OCA$) implies that every automorphism of $\SQ(H)$ is inner.
+These results show that the existence of outer automorphisms of $\SQ(H)$ is independent of $\ZFC$.
+Whether there can be an automorphism sending the shift to its adjoint in some model of $\ZFC$ remains open.